 Find a capable mover.
 Begin packing early.
 Label each box with its contents and with the room it will occupy in the new home.
 Make sure to wrap up any remaining loose ends at your former home.
 Transfer your utility and cable bills to your new residence, and notify Canada Post a few days before your big move.
 Lastly, create a home movers checklist to help make this process stress free!

-When you are ready to start looking, Brandon is ready to help.
+When you are ready to start looking, we are ready to help.
 With years of expertise and experience in helping buyers select their dream home, he can help you find yours.
-To start your hunt for your ideal home, call (877) 606-5467 today.
+To start your hunt for your ideal home, call (800) 886-4713 today.